What is Gastrocrom?

 It is not known whether cromolyn sodium passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Cromolyn sodium is usually taken four 4 times per day.
+Gastrocrom is usually taken 4 times per day.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Break open the cromolyn sodium ampule and squeeze the liquid into a glass of water.
+Break open the Gastrocrom ampule and squeeze the liquid into a glass of water.
 Stir this mixture and drink all of it right away.
 Do not save for later use.

 Take this medicine 30 minutes before each meal, and at bedtime.